-- 2. Under Section 4 of the Regulations, pursuant to the Plant Quarantine Act, the prospective importer must apply in writing for a permit for the importation of living plants, plants parts and any other matter or commodity likely to be a pest or to be infested with a pest.
-The permit is required for each source or exporter for the regulated products. - 3.
+- 2. Under Sections 4 and 5 of the Plant Quarantine Regulations and pursuant to the Plant Protection Act, the prospective importer must apply in writing for an import permit for the importation of plants, plant parts and any other matter that is a plant pest, is infested or likely to be infested with a plant pest or that constitutes or could constitute a biological obstacle to the control of a plant pest.
+The permit is required for each source or exporter of the regulated products. - 3.
 The system applies to plants, plant products and other matter from all countries. - 4.
-The permit system is intended to ensure that plant materials imported conform with Canada's phytosanitary import requirements. - 5.
-The Plant Quarantine Act and Regulations thereunder.
+The permit system is intended to ensure that plants, plant parts and plant products imported conform with Canada's plant protection import requirements. - 5.
+The Plant Protection Act and the Plant Quarantine Regulations.
 Yes.
 No. No.

-- 6. (I) The requirement for a permit is stipulated in the Plant Quarantine Regulations.
+- 6. I. The requirement for a permit is stipulated in the Plant Quarantine Regulations.
 Information pertaining to permits is found in information pamphlets which are available to the public.
-Permit requirements are communicated to all foreign governments and trade associations in the form of letters or Directives. - (II) No such thing as quota.
-Restricted items are permitted entry in the quantities that may safely be held and tested or treated before release.
-Most permits are generally renewed yearly.
+Permit requirements are communicated to all foreign governments and trade associations in the form of letters or Directives. - II.
+No such thing as quota.
+Restricted items are permitted entry into Canada under the conditions specified on the import permit.
+Generally, permits are renewed every three years. - III.
+Not applicable. - IV.
+Not applicable. - V. Once the application is received by the Plant Protection Division in Ottawa, it generally takes 5-10 days. - VI.
+Not applicable.